nemac/geogaddi/README.md

 		"outputDir": "data/output" // path to output from the transform operation },
 	"integrator": {
+		"enabled": false, // will use the integrator "cleanSource": false // currently unused
 		"awsAccessKeyId": "", // AWS access Key ID - see notes below "awsSecretKey": "", // AWS secret key - see notes below "bucketName": "" // AWS S3 bucket, will create if it doesn't exist; policies are not applied